KenACollins/MLB-game-stats/README.md

 Try out the application!
 It is currently up and running on my website at URL http://www.kenacollins.com/mlb/dist/index.html.

+Note that the above URL points to an index.html file in the distribution build folder which loads the bundled bundle.js file that incorporates babel tranpilation.
+Therefore, theoretically any browser can be used.
+I tested the app in Firefox 67.0.4 (64-bit), Chrome 75.0.3770.100 (Official Build) (64-bit), and Microsoft Edge 42.17134.1.0.

 ### Design

 I coded the solution utilizing an MVC - Model/View/Controller - design pattern where Controller.js is the controller, StatsListDispMod.js